sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 armed with a town map.
 If the map is not sufficiently detailed, you will find yourself ending up in the wrong place.
 You might even end up driving into a lake if the map is inaccurate, digital, and talks to you.

+### Parent and child process

+A process which creates another process is called the parent process.
+The created process is the child process.

 ### Pattern language

 [from wikipedia](https://en.wikipedia.org/wiki/Pattern_language): A pattern language is an organized and coherent set of